Wheaton Precious Metals Corp. [WPM] stock Initiated by KeyBanc Capital Markets analyst, price target now $47

 Wheaton Precious Metals Corp.
-[NYSE: WPM] gained 3.46% on the last trading session, reaching $39.81 price per share at the time.
+[NYSE: WPM] stock went on a downward path that fall over -0.17% on Wednesday, amounting to a one-week price increase of more than 3.44%.
 The company report on October 6, 2021 that Wheaton Precious Metals to Release 2021 Third Quarter Results on November 4, 2021.

 TSX | NYSE | LSE: WPM.